-The Company recognized approximately \$171 of share-based compensation expense and the related tax benefits of \$60 in our unaudited condensed consolidated statement of operations for the three months ended March 31, 2006.
-The compensation expense was comprised of \$41 related to stock options, \$93 related to nonvested stock awards, \$8 related to the Company's Employee Stock Purchase Plan and \$29 related to the Company's Director's Stock Ownership Plan.
-The Company did not grant any stock option awards during the three months ended March 31, 2006.
-The amount of compensation cost recognized in 2006 for stock option awards reflects amortization relating to the remaining unvested portion of stock option awards granted prior to January 1, 2006.
+The Company recognized approximately \$601 of share-based compensation expense and \$210 of related tax benefits in our unaudited condensed consolidated statement of operations for the nine months ended September 30, 2006.
+The compensation expense was comprised of \$156 related to stock options, \$327 related to nonvested stock awards, \$24 related to the Company's Employee Stock Purchase Plan and \$94 related to the Company's Director Stock Ownership Plan.

+Approximately \$73 of the amount of compensation cost recognized in 2006 for stock option awards reflects amortization relating to the remaining unvested portion of stock option awards granted prior to January 1, 2006.
 The estimated fair value of the options granted during prior years was calculated using a Black-Scholes model.
 The Black-Scholes model incorporates assumptions to value stock-based awards.
-The Company will continue to use the Black Scholes option pricing model to value share-based awards.
-The estimated fair value of the Company's share-based on U.S. Government Securities Treasury Constant Maturities over the contractual term of the equity instrument.
+The Company will continue to use the Black-Scholes option pricing model to value share-based awards.
+The estimated fair value of the Company's share-based awards is amortized on a straight-line basis over the awards' vesting period.
+The risk-free rate of interest for periods within the contractual life of the option is based on U.S. Government Securities Treasury Constant Maturities over the contractual term of the equity instrument.
 Expected volatility is based on the historical volatility of the Company's stock.
 The Company uses historical data on exercise timing to determine the expected life assumption.
-The assumptions used for stock option grants made in the first quarter of 2005 include the following: dividend yield of 3.4%, expected volatility of 22.6%, risk-free interest rate of 3.9% and an expected life of 5 years.
+The assumptions used for stock option grants made in the first quarter of 2005 include the following: dividend yield of 3.4%, expected volatility of 22.6%, risk-free interest rate of 3.9%, an expected life of 5 years, and a forefeiture rate of 8% over the remaining life of these options.

-Based on our historical experience, we have assumed a forfeiture rate of 8% over the remaining life of our unvested options and 13% on the nonvested stock.
+Based on our historical experience, we have assumed a forfeiture rate of 13% on the nonvested stock.
 Under the true-up provisions of SFAS 123R, we will record additional expense if the actual forfeiture rate is lower than we estimated, and will record a recovery of prior expense if the actual forfeiture is higher than we estimated.

-The adoption of SFAS 123R had an impact of \$41 due to the accrual of compensation expense on the previously granted unvested stock options for the three months ended March 31, 2006.
+The adoption of SFAS 123R had an impact of \$66 and \$156 due to the accrual of compensation expense on the unvested stock options for the three and nine months ended September 30, 2006.

-No compensation expense related to stock option grants had been recorded in the unaudited condensed consolidated statement of operations for the three months ended March 31, 2005, as all of the options granted had an exercise price equal to the market value of the underlying stock on the date of grant.
+No compensation expense related to stock option grants had been recorded in the unaudited condensed consolidated statement of operations for the three and nine months ended September 30, 2005, as all of the options granted had an exercise price equal to the market value of the underlying stock on the date of grant.
 Accordingly, results for prior periods have not been restated.

 The Company has a long-term incentive program ("LTIP") for key employees which provides for the granting of options to purchase stock at prices not less than market value on the date of the grant.
 Most options are exercisable between one and three years after the date of the grant for a period of time determined by the Company not to exceed seven years from the date of grant for options issued in 1999 or later and ten years for options issued in prior years.
-Beginning in 1999, the LTIP program provided for common stock awards, the value of which was generally determined based on Company performance over a three-year period.
-Common stock awards issued in 2006 under the LTIP program are subject only to time vesting over a three-year period.
+Beginning in 1999, the LTIP program provided for common stock awards, the value of which was generally determined based on Company performance over a two to five-year period.
+Common stock awards issued in 2006 under the LTIP program are subject only to time vesting over a two to five-year period.
 In addition, as part of the Company's Global Annual Incentive Plan ("GAIP"), nonvested shares may be issued to key employees.